 Sure.
-The most convenient accommodation for you is in Aigle which is approximately half an hour from camp by road.
-There are buses that run from here to camp, however, they are not very frequent.
-For the timetable of buses please see www.sbb.ch/en.
-Alternatively, Montreux is a very beautiful and famous area on the shores of Lake Geneva and would make a great base if you wish to explore this region of Switzerland whilst your youngster is at camp.
-You can access Montreux from Aigle by train.
+There is accommodation in Les Crosets itself, and the next nearest village is Champéry which is approximately 20 minutes from camp by road.
+Champéry is accessible by train from Aigle.
+For the timetable of trains please see www.sbb.ch/en.
+Alternatively, there are some very beautiful areas on the shores of Lake Geneva which would make a great base if you wish to explore this region of Switzerland whilst your youngster is at camp, for example Montreux, Vevey, Lausanne.

 Yes, as long as your travel arrangements fit within our preferred timings (outlined below) on scheduled arrival and departure days.
-We simply require that you provide us with your child’s travel details at least three weeks prior to the camp.
+We simply require that you provide us with your child’s travel details in good time prior to the start of camp.
 This will ensure that we are able to meet campers and transfer them to resort in a timely and efficient manner.
 You will be issued a link to our online ‘travel details’ form with your confirmation documents.

 We will transfer your child either by car, minibus, coach, or train; depending on timings and numbers.
 In all cases campers are accompanied by friendly and helpful Camp Suisse staff.
-If campers are required to wait for any length of time (over an hour) for other campers to arrive, they will be taken to a café for a cold drink or hot chocolate courtesy of Camp Suisse and will be accompanied throughout their wait.
-Of course we aim to keep such waits to a minimum.
+We aim to keep waiting times to a minimum.

-Transfers from Geneva airport to Camp Suisse in Torgon can take up to two hours by train or one and a half hours by road.
+Transfers from Geneva airport to Camp Suisse can take up to two hours by train or one and a half hours by road.

 If it is inconvenient or impractical for you to meet these preferred times, please contact us and we will do our best to arrange a transfer at the required time.
 Please note this will incur an additional cost.
 If you are travelling from a destination with limited flights available, please contact us to discuss your options.

-These are preferred times only.
-You are more than welcome to arrive with your child at any time on arrivals day and collect your child at any time on departure day.
+These are preferred times.
 If you plan to arrive (or depart) outside of the above times, please just let us know.

 Many of the commercial airlines (excluding budget carriers) operate very efficient and reasonably priced ‘solo-flyer / unaccompanied minor’ programmes.